liveahero-wiki/liveahero-wiki.github.io/_charas/giansar.md

 battleStart = "These guys are far from perfect.
-I'll keep them all under my control." action = "Who's next?" attack = "Hmph!" skill1 = "It's full of gaps." skill2 = "I'll rewrite it" special = "I'll rewrite it, take over it, and destroy it.<br>Invasion!<br>Malicious Exploit!" smallDamage = "Argh!" bigDamage = "This...!"
+I'll keep them all under my control." action = "Who's next?" attack = "Hmph!" skill = "It's full of gaps." special = "I'll rewrite it, take over it, and destroy it.<br>Invasion!<br>Malicious Exploit!" smallDamage = "Argh!" bigDamage = "This...!"